dangazineu/tako/docs/designs/exec-workflow-engine.md

     - The `get_version` step runs and, because of its `produces` block, the engine associates its output (`version`) with the `tako-lib` artifact.
     - The engine then traverses the dependency graph.
 It finds downstream repos that depend on `tako-lib` and have workflows with `on: artifact_update`.
     - For each potential downstream workflow, it evaluates the `if` condition using the **Common Expression Language (CEL)**.
 If the expression evaluates to true, the workflow is added to the execution plan.
 The traversal has no fixed depth limit but is protected from infinite loops by the initial cycle detection.
+    - **Artifact Aggregation**: If a downstream repository depends on multiple artifacts that are updated within the same `tako exec` run, the engine will wait for all the corresponding upstream workflows to complete successfully.
+It will then trigger the downstream workflow only once, providing a list of all triggering artifacts in the `trigger` context.

 2.  **Input Validation**:
     - Before execution, the engine validates all workflow inputs against the `validation` rules defined in the schema.